stephen1hong/Train-your-own-data-for-detectiong-your-custom-objects-using-Yolo/README.md

 6) Prepare train files
    * Put files: yolo-obj.cfg, data/train.txt, data/obj.names, data/obj.data, darknet19_448.conv.23 and directory data/img near with executable darknet-file
    for example, all these files are placed in directory: /darknet, in my computer.
-   * change the path in data/train.txt and save it. for example, change "x64/Release/data/img/sample.jpg"--> "data/img/sample.jpg"
+   * Change the path in data/train.txt and save it. for example, change "x64/Release/data/img/sample.jpg"--> "data/img/sample.jpg"

 7) Train on your own data